verrazzano/docs/content/en/docs/setup/upgrade/_index.md

        --timeout=10m \
        --for=condition=UpgradeComplete verrazzano/example-verrazzano
    ```
 If an error occurs, check the log output.
-The Verrazzano operator launches a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to upgrade Verrazzano.
-You can view the logs from that job with the following command:
+You can view the logs with the following command:

 ```
 $ kubectl logs -n verrazzano-install \